About me

 Who am I?

-I spent 30+ years of my working life in mainly large international businesses in management and as an Associate Partner in an international advisory business.
-Towards the end of this career, I trained and worked as part of my management role as an Executive Coach working with new partners and partner candidates seeking promotion.
-At retirement I completed a Counselling Skills course at Manchester College and then a Counselling and Psychotherapy MSc at Keele University.
+I spent 30+ years of my working life initially in international companies and then as a Partner in an international advisory business.
+Towards the end I trained as an Executive Coach working with candidates and new partners.

-Over the last 4 years I have been mostly based in Wythenshawe, Withington and Trafford hospitals as a volunteer counsellor working with clients referred to a cancer charity (Macmillan).
-Previously I also volunteered with a mental health charity (Mind) in Ashton, and with a young person’s charity in Macclesfield (Just Drop In) working with 17-24 year olds.
+After completing my MSc in Counselling and Psychotherapy in 2021 I have been mostly based in Wythenshawe, Withington and Trafford hospitals as a counsellor working with clients referred to Macmillan.
+I also volunteered with MIND in Ashton, and with a young person’s charity in Macclesfield - Just Drop In - working with 17-24 year olds.

 Member organisations